-+ - What if I don't have any prior experience in my requested field of study?
++ - What if I don't have any prior experience in my choice of program?

 We don't specifically require you to have any experience related to your area of study.
 Instead, we hope your application will demonstrate your love and understanding of art as well as tell us about your creative abilities and endeavors, whatever they may be.
-Everyone is creative in his or her own way, show us the art work that you think is your best.
+Everyone is creative in his or her own way, show us your best artwork.

-Any student at Chapman University is allowed to double major.
-For most programs on campus, there is no additional application process or approval required to add a double major, and a student is free to declare a double major at any time.
+Any student at Chapman University can double major.
+For most programs, there is no additional application process or approval required, and a student is free to declare a double major at any time.
 A student should thoroughly consider the time commitment to each program before declaring a double major.
-Our BFA programs have substantial time commitments outside the classroom which can be challenging for students to juggle with too many other activities.
-Similar to our change of major policy, we cannot guarantee your request to add a second major.
+Our BFA programs have substantial time commitments outside the classroom which can be challenging to juggle with other activities.

 Any student at Chapman University may add a minor to their degree and declare it at any time.
 Applications to Minor in Art History, Studio Art or Art and Graphic Design require departmental approval, it is not an automatic process.
 Please contact the Department of Art office for more information, email@example.com.

-+ - Do you still review SAT scores and high school GPA's for transfer students?
++ - Do you review SAT scores and high school GPA's for transfer students?

-Yes, you can apply to the department of art after enrollment into Chapman University.
+Yes.
+You can apply to the department of art after you are admitted into Chapman University.
 This is subject to departmental approval and review of your portfolio and materials.
 We also suggest you consult with the Office of Admissions for advice on what classes to take at other colleges and how to improve your academic profile.
-The Office of Admissions does not meet with current students.
-Current students should meet with an academic advisor at Chapman University.

 Transfer applicants have no advantage over high school applicants.